Picture Books That Celebrate Caribbean Heritage

 The Secret Footprints

-Available from:In this folktale from the author's childhood, ciguapas are creatures with backwards feet who live in underwater caves.
+Buy from:In this folktale from the author's childhood, ciguapas are creatures with backwards feet who live in underwater caves.
 A young ciquapa named Guapa emerges from the water at night to hunt for food.
 Her curiosity draws her to a house where she explores the clothes hanging on the line.
 In her boldness, she returns the next night but trips, falls, and is captured by a little boy she tricks into letting her escape.
 While grateful for her freedom, she resolves never to get too close to humans again.

 -

-Picture Books About Caribbean Food
+Picture Books About Caribbean Food:

 Get young readers interested in new cultures through their bellies!
 Sample new fruits, fish, and recipes popular on the islands like jerk chicken, conch fritters, curry goat, Jamaican patties, and rice and peas.
 Yum!